 The development of tolerance can be successful in treating certain forms of chronic inducible urticaria (cold urticaria, light urticaria and cholinergic urticaria).
 However, this tolerance usually only lasts for a few days and the treatment – such as a cold shower every day for cold urticaria – must be repeated regularly.
 Sufferers often find this excessive and/or unpleasant.

 Tips and tricks

-- Relaxation techniques e.g. autogenic training or progressive muscle relaxation) and other calming measures can provide effective support to individuals experiencing severe mental stress.
+- Relaxation techniques such as autogenic training, progressive muscle relaxation or other soothing measures can help in cases of severe mental stress.

 Facts and figures

-- Around one in five people will suffer an episode of urticaria at some time in their lives.
+- About one in every five people experiences an episode of urticaria at some point in their lives.

 - It is estimated that 0.5 to 1% of the European population suffers from chronic urticaria, most commonly of the spontaneous type.